fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 });
 {% endhighlight %}

 This will insert a `VkDescriptorUpdateTemplateEntry` into the `std::vector` I'm using for these structures at the given idx, and in this case our `stride` field is the size of the structure with my update data (`rawDataEntry`) times the binding idx of our object.
 Nice and easy, this part is!
-But now, how do we go storing the update data?
+I will briefly say that a `VkDescriptorSetUpdateTemplate` also has two modes - the one I'm using, and a mode that makes it function somewhat like a more advanced push constant.
+This is all set and configured in the corresponding `createInfo` structure for this object, so definitely be sure to give the [corresponding documentation](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkDescriptorUpdateTemplateCreateInfo.html) a thorough read.
+Moving on though, how do we go storing the update data?
 And how do we perform this updating?

 ### Updating With A Descriptor Update Template